Easy Logger needs to gather and use certain information about customers.

 - Protects itself from the risks of a data breach

 Data protection law

-The Data Protection laws in the United States and the European Union (GDPR) describes how organizations — including Easy logger— must collect, handle and store personal information.
+The Data Protection laws in the United States and the European Union (GDPR) describe how organizations — including Easy Logger— must collect, handle and store personal information.

 These rules apply regardless of whether data is stored electronically, on paper or on other materials.

 To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed unlawfully.

 Important principles of the law say personal data must: